emarsden/ipp-el/README.md

 - Lexmark MS312dn with a path component of "/ipp/print" (IPP URI of the form "ipp://10.0.0.1:631/ipp/print" or "ipps://10.0.0.1:443/ipp/print")

+- Brother DCP-1610W, with an empty path component

-- Xerox Document Centre 460 ST, with empty path component.
+- Xerox Document Centre 460 ST, with empty path component

 - Epson AL-MX300 and AL-M310DN with a path component of "/Epson_IPP_Printer" (IPP URI of the form "ipp://10.0.0.1/Epson_IPP_Printer" or "ipps://10.0.0.1:443/Epson_IPP_Printer")